Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

 \subsubsection{Techniques based on meta path}

-Meta path-based techniques were inspired from the idea of word representation \cite{naseem2021comprehensive} in natural language processing (NLP): given $N$ words chosen from a corpus containing hundreds of millions of words; then use them to try to make up a legal sentence like $w_1,w_2,...,w_N$ with effective meanings.
-The words appearing in the same context of the sentence are hypothesized to have similar meanings; so their representations, something like embeddings, should be similar.
-In technique, by taking legal sentences as training samples, NPL \cite{bengio2003neural} learns the representation of a given word related to its context (Fig.~\ref{NPL} gives details).
-Reversely, Skip-gram \cite{mikolov2013efficient} aims to learn the representations of words in a given context around its central word, surprisingly enabling the learned word representations to preserve linguistic regularities and patterns (Fig.~\ref{Skip-gram} gives details).
-Compared with NPL, Skip-gram is more available for large-scale data.
-Furthermore, by using hierarchical softmax \cite{morin2005hierarchical} to identify phrases, Word2vec \cite{mikolov2013distributed} extends Skip-gram from a word-based model to a phrase-based one.
+Meta path-based techniques were inspired from the basic thought of word representation \cite{naseem2021comprehensive} in natural language processing (NLP).
+Given $N$ words chosen from a corpus containing hundreds of millions of words, a legal sentence like $w_1,w_2,...,w_N$ ($w_*$ represents a word) with effective meanings can be made up with them.
+Since words appearing in the same context of a sentence are hypothesized to be similar in meanings, the representations (i.e., embeddings) of these words are supposed to be close in proximity.
+Methodologically, by taking legal sentences as training samples, NPL \cite{bengio2003neural} can learn the representation of a given word, which could involve the word's context (Fig.~\ref{graph_set_two} gives details).
+From a reverse perspective, Skip-gram \cite{mikolov2013efficient} aims to learn the representations of words in a given context around the context's central word, which could capture and preserve the linguistic patterns among these words (Fig.~\ref{graph_set_two} gives details).
+Compared with NPL, Skip-gram appears to be more available for large-scale data.
+Furthermore, by using hierarchical softmax \cite{morin2005hierarchical} to identify phrases, Word2vec \cite{mikolov2013distributed} can extend Skip-gram from a word-based model to a phrase-based one.
 Tab.~\ref{MetaPath} gives details of these models.